Top 10 Eagles Songs Sung By Don Henley

 While in Los Angeles, Don Henley met Glenn Frey as both men were signed to the same label, Amos Records.
 They, along with J.D.
 Souther and John Boylan, were recruited to serve as Linda Ronstadt’s backup band when she went on tour in 1971.
 While on tour, Frey and Henley met Randy Meisner and Bernie Leadon as they also played as a backing band for Ronstadt.
 Together, they officially formed the Eagles.

-The career span of the Eagles from 1971 to 1980 had Frey and Don Henley take turns as the lead vocalist of what became one of the most successful rock bands in history.
-After “Take It Easy” and “Witchy Woman” was “Desperado.”
+The Eagles’ career span from 1971 to 1980 saw Frey and Don Henley take turns as the lead vocalists of what became one of the most successful rock bands in history.
+After “Take It Easy” and “Witchy Woman,” was “Desperado.”
 That single marked the start of a songwriting partnership Henley shared with Frey.

 Throughout the 1970s, the Eagles consistently produced one hit single after another.
 Frey and Don Henley were often regarded as the McCartney and Lennon equivalent of a dynamic songwriting duo.
 The Eagles managed to become the highest-selling American band in American history.